 In case prepayments are made towards buildings accounted for as finance leases, such prepayments are capitalized as 'Leasehold Buildings' (included in buildings) on the commencement of the lease term under the head 'Property, plant and equipment' and depreciated in accordance with the depreciation policy for similar owned assets.

 Capital Commitments

-As of March 31, 2012 and March 31, 2011, the Company was committed to spend approximately Rs.717,266 (net of advances Rs.493,774) and Rs.521,562 (net of advances Rs.691,338) respectively, under agreements to purchase property, plant and equipment.
+As of March 31, 2013 and March 31, 2012, the Company was committed to spend approximately Rs.
+412,698 and Rs.
+717,266 respectively, under agreements to purchase property, plant and equipment.

 Construction in progress